-For the year ended December 31, 2020, related party interest expense was \$104, an increase of \$30, or 41%, compared to related party interest expense of \$74 in the prior year.
-For the year ended December 31, 2020, other interest expense was \$202, an increase of \$8, or 4%, compared to other interest expense of \$194 in the prior year.
-The increase in interest expense is primarily due to the increase in borrowings during the year ended December 31, 2020.
+For the year ended December 31, 2021, related party interest expense was \$127, an increase of \$23, or 22%, compared to related party interest expense of \$104 in the prior year.
+For the year ended December 31, 2021, other interest expense was \$222, an increase of \$20, or 10%, compared to other interest expense of \$202 in the prior year.
+The increase in interest expense is primarily due to the increase in borrowings and interest associated with increases in foreign revenues compared to the prior year period.

-For the year ended December 31, 2020, the Company recorded \$3 in debt discount amortization associated with its short-term borrowings, \$1 of which is attributable to related parties and \$2 of which is attributable to other investors, compared to \$36 in the prior year, \$10 of which is attributable to related parties and \$26 of which is attributable to other investors.
-The decrease in debt discount amortization was primarily due to the extension of the due date of the notes from December 31, 2019 to December 31, 2020.
-As of December 31, 2020 the entire amount of debt discount has been fully written off.
+For the year ended December 31, 2021, the Company recorded \$0 in debt discount amortization associated with its short-term borrowings.
+For the year ended December 31, 2020, the Company recorded \$3 in debt discount amortization associated with its short-term borrowings, \$1 of which is attributable to related parties and \$2 of which is attributable to other investors.
+As of December 31, 2020 the entire amount of debt discount has been fully amortized.

-The due date of the notes was extended again in November 2020 to December 31, 2021.
+The due date of the notes was extended again in November 2021 to December 31, 2022.